 Guide

-Not all data is created equal.
-Data Classification is the process of labeling information so that we know how to handle, share, and protect it according to its sensitivity.
+May focuses on data classification.
+Not all data is equal.
+Learn to label information so your team knows how to handle, share, and protect it by sensitivity.

 Role in Maintaining the Organizations's Security Posture